everpay/everpay.github.io/README.md

 # Payments Remastered | Everpay

-This is the Corporate site for Everpay, built with netlify.
+This is the Corporate site for Everpay, hosted on netlify.

 **Enjoy!**